RuoyuFeng/ruoyufeng/_pages/about.md

 Biography
 ------
 This is Ruoyu Feng, a Ph.D.
 Candidate in MOE-Microsoft Key Laboratory of Multimedia Computing and Communication, University of Science and Technology of China (USTC), supervised by [Zhibo Chen](http://staff.ustc.edu.cn/~chenzhibo/).
 I am expected to receive my PhD degree in June, 2025.
-Prior to that, I spent my undergraduate years in the Automation Department of Southeast University, from 2016 to 2020, and received the National Scholarship.
+Prior to that, I spent my undergraduate years in the Automation Department of Southeast University, from 2016 to 2020, and received the National Scholarship in 2019.
 From March 2023 till now, I am a research intern at Intelligence Media Group of MSRA under the supervision of [Chong Luo](https://www.microsoft.com/en-us/research/people/cluo/).
 My research interests mainly focus on generative video generation, AIGC, and image coding for machines.

 I am actively looking for a position in AI research started in the summer of 2025.
 Feel free to email me if you are interested in my research.